-It is a legal document (see sample below of a paper one) submitted by an insurance company to the DMV stating that you have insurance.
-These days the insurance company submits most SR22s electronically but it is still a good idea to have a paper one.
+It is a legal document submitted by an insurance company to the California DMV stating that you have insurance.
 This insurance form is used by the DMV to track insurance on your license, not your car.
 Normally the DMV tracks your insurance through your car registration.
 It is a California State Law that all cars registered in California carry a minimum amount of liability insurance to pay the other guy if you hit them and you are at fault.
-The insurance ID card that you keep in your car shows the insurance information and the vehicle identification number and description of your car.
+The ID card in your glovebox shows the insurance information and the vehicle identification number and description of your car.
 The insurance follows the car.

 The SR22 form is a legal document from the insurance company to the DMV, swearing that you have insurance and promising the DMV that if you let your insurance cancel, the insurance company will then send a notice (form SR26 ) to the DMV telling them that your insurance is canceled so that the DMV can, then, re-suspend your license.
 See?
 It's all very bureaucratically complex and employs lots of paper-pushers who make money off the system.
 Perfect.

 The short answer to "Do I Need One?" is "If you don't know what it is, you probably don't."

 Then again, if you have recently been notified that you need one by the DMV but didn't understand the notice, then you can assume your are in some hotwater with the DMV and your license is probably suspended or soon will be.

 Normally the requirement to maintain the SR22 lasts three years.
 If at any time you let the insurance lapse, the insurance company will notify the DMV that you no longer have insurance and the DMV will suspend your license until you get the insurance and SR22 once again.

 "How Do I Get an SR22 to Get My License Back If I Don't Own a Car?"